 Today I interrupt the posts about cupcakes and cookies to share a very important post that is very personal and close to my heart.
 Today is the first National Apraxia Awareness Day.
 What’s apraxia?
 Yeah, about a year ago, I had no idea either.
 Fast forward to today, and I am extremely aware of what apraxia is.
 Why?
-Because apraxia of speech is a neurological disorder that our beautiful three year old daughter Grace is severely impacted by.
+Because apraxia of speech is a neurological disorder that our beautiful three year old daughter Grace lives with each and every day.

 I have shared before what apraxia is as well as talking about The Childhood Apraxia Of Speech Association of America.
 In short, apraxia is a neurological disorder that affects motor planning, making speech hard for some kids and almost impossible for children such as Grace.
 She works every single day, in therapy and at home, to find her voice.
 It is an incredibly slow process.
 While many three year olds spend their mornings at the park or having playdates, five days a week our girl is working hard with therapists (our amazing, incredible therapists!), trying to find her voice.
 You can read an in depth interview I did over at HerScoop, discussing our journey through adoption and now apraxia.